CyberWarefare/TokenDesignMistakes/README.md

-# tokendesign - main token design mistakes
+# Tokendesign - Main token design mistakes
 Main issues related to ERC20 standard tokens.
 ERC20 tokens have two critical issues that are already causing money losses.
 They are:

 Lack of transaction handling.